jesuscbm/dos-workshop/README.md

 ### 2. Basic Botnet (`/bot`)

-Tools for students to execute attacks, manage a botnet, or fuzz endpoints.
+Software for a server with easy code injection

   * **`bot/`**: To be run in the controllable server
       * `app.py`: **Injectable server**.
 Code to run on the vulnerable bot.
+      * `docker-compose.yml`: Builds and starts the server in a docker.

 ### 3. Resources (`/nginx/static`)

+Resources for the attendees to be able to coordinate the attack.

   * **`nginx/static`**: Downloadable resources for attendees.
 Nginx will serve this folder
       * [`presentacion.pdf`](nginx/static/presentacion.pdf): **Slideshow in Spanish**.
 Contains some information on DoS and HTTP.
-      * `presentacion.typ`: To compile the Slideshow
+      * `presentacion.typ`: To compile the Slideshow with Typst.
       * `cnc.py`: **Master Server**.
 The script run to control their bots.
 Accepts connections from bots and starts the attack.
       * `bot.py`: **Payload/Zombie**.
 The script to be "injected" or run on zombie machines.
 Connects to C&C and awaits attack orders.
+      * `fuzzer.py`: **Fuzzer**.
+Python script that receives a URL and a wordlist and looks for endpoints.
-      * `wordlist.txt`: Wordlist for discovering vulnerable endpoints.
+      * `wordlist.txt`: **Wordlist**.
+Wordlist for discovering vulnerable endpoints.

 ## Quick Start